Environmentally efficient buildings

 Study plan creation

-The structure of the four-year bachelor study program Environmentally Advanced Buildings is based on the tradition of long-term study programs at the Faculty of Civil Engineering of the Brno University of Technology (hereinafter referred to as the “Faculty of Civil Engineering”). in the European Union (EU).
+The structure of the four-year bachelor study program Environmentally efficient buildings is based on the tradition of long-term study programs at the Faculty of Civil Engineering of the Brno University of Technology (hereinafter referred to as the “Faculty of Civil Engineering”). in the European Union (EU).